gustwindjs/gustwind/documentation/modes.md

 ## Production mode

-In the production mode (`gustwind -b`), the tool generates HTML at the `./build` directory.
+In the production mode, the tool generates HTML at the `./build` directory.
+The preferred path is `npm run build:node` or `gustwind-node --build`, and the legacy `gustwind -b` entrypoint now delegates to that Node build path.
 Compared to the development mode, anything development related is removed from the output.
 At the moment no other optimizations are performed.

 During tests against a large site with over 2000 pages, the build was completed in a few seconds and so far the performance seems promising although it can be still improved and not a lot of thought has been given to it.